arkajyotimitra/arkajyotimitra.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate in Computer Science and Engineering ([CSE](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse)) at the University of Texas at Arlington, working in the [Cyber-Physical Systems Security (CSS) Lab](https://csslab.uta.edu) under the guidance of Dr. Habeeb Olufowobi.
-My research lies at the intersection of computer vision, security, and generative modeling, with a particular focus on making autonomous perception systems robust against adversarial conditions.
+My research lies at the intersection of **computer vision, security, and generative modeling**, with a particular focus on making autonomous perception systems robust against adversarial conditions.

-My research is anchored in three central thrusts: (i) Robustness — analyzing and defending autonomous vehicle perception models against adversarial threats; (ii) Scalability & Personalization — advancing federated fine-tuning of vision–language models with personalized adaptation; and (iii) Adaptability — enriching latent representations through multimodal integration to improve scene understanding.
+My research is anchored in three central thrusts: (i) **Robustness** — analyzing and defending autonomous vehicle perception models against adversarial threats; (ii) **Scalability & Personalization** — advancing federated fine-tuning of vision–language models with personalized adaptation; and (iii) **Adaptability** — enriching latent representations through multimodal integration to improve scene understanding.

 <!-- My research focus lies in developing attack vectors and defenses to ensure that autonomous vehicles can navigate safely in adversarial terrain. <br />